Event cinema: Technical specifications

 Event Cinema is also finding a market in 3rd world countries in which the higher costs and quality of DCI equipment are not yet affordable, as crucially there are no DCI specifications for Alternative Content as there is in mainstream [studio] content.
-This has led to an explosion in the variety of content on offer, but lack of standardisation has led to questionable quality at times.
+This has led to an explosion in the variety of content on offer, but a lack of standardisation has led to questionable quality at times.
 As the industry matures, this lack of regulation is expected to change and there are moves afoot to introduce codes of practice and technical specifications.

 Recorded content complements mainstream studio content by maximising the 'downtime' that plagues the cinema industry, where screens worldwide spend a large proportion of their time in darkness and cinemas empty.
 Some cinema chains have targeted pensioners in particular, offering free tea and coffee for afternoon matinees of recorded opera, for example.
 Digital Cinema Packages (DCPs) have been useful to cinemas not yet equipped with satellite broadcasting capability and has enabled exhibitors to build their Event Cinema audience, which is not generally the 18-24 demographic that multiplexes are targeting.